BenjaminFraser/swiss-tournament/vagrant/tournament_exta/README.md

 INTRODUCTION
 ------------
-The swiss tournament database is a database system generated through a an SQL file, which works in conjunction with a python function file and a test file.
-The database allows the registering of players for a swiss style game tournament
+The swiss tournament database is a database system generated through a an SQL file, which works in conjunction with a Python function file and a Python test file.
+The database allows the registering of players for a swiss style game tournament, followed by recording matches between players, including wins and losses.
+The players will also be sorted into order of rankings, based on total wins.